About the Entrepreneurial Institute

-Sarah is the Senior Program Manager for the Entrepreneurial Institute where she builds technical programming and grows external partnerships.
+Sarah is the Senior Program Manager for the Entrepreneurial Institute where she leads educational programs for NYU startups, manages the mentor network and grows external partnerships.
 Prior to joining the Institute, Sarah worked at General Assembly and Stanford University.
 Sarah holds an M.A. in Comparative International Education from Columbia University.

 Sergei RevzinVenture Associate